Bryce Homes in

 built as part of the Winter Offering Building Program.

-While visiting Suna this time, I met with the Chief
+While visiting Kenyahis time, I met with the Chief

 of the region.
 He had travelled there by motorcycle especially to meet me and